Anxiety/uncertainty management: Differences with URT and the introduction of anxiety

 While uncertainty reduction theory (URT) focuses on how people manage uncertainty in social situations, AUM expands upon this by incorporating the role of anxiety, particularly in intercultural contexts.
 URT suggests that uncertainty arises from our attempts to predict others' attitudes, values, feelings, beliefs, and behaviors during social encounters.
 We are motivated to reduce this uncertainty when we anticipate future interactions, when the other person possesses something we desire, or when the other person acting in a strange or deviant way which is unexpected.
-Berger's URT model includes seven axioms (evident truths) and 21 theorems (theoretical statements which are generally accepted, but are used to observe behaviours in need of more proof.) that have spurred significant research, including the development of AUM.
+Berger's URT model includes seven axioms (evident truths) and 21 theorems (theoretical statements which are generally accepted, but are used to observe behaviours in need of more proof) that have spurred significant research, including the development of AUM.

 AUM builds on URT's foundation but integrates anxiety management alongside uncertainty management, formulating a more extensive set of 47 axioms.
 A key distinction is that while URT primarily addresses individual or one-on-one communication, AUM focuses on intercultural and intergroup interactions.
 It incorporates Stephan and Stephan's work on anxiety, extending URT's scope to encompass these broader communication dynamics.

 Furthermore, the goals of the two theories differ.
 URT aims simply to reduce uncertainty, whereas AUM aims for cultural adaptation, a more complex outcome.
-AUM recognizes that anxiety isn't simply eliminated but rather managed within a tolerable range.
+AUM recognizes that anxiety is not simply eliminated but rather managed within a tolerable range.
 This understanding, combined with the recognition of mindfulness as a factor in effective communication, led Gudykunst to name his research Anxiety/Uncertainty Management theory.

 Gudykunst assumed that at least one participant in an intercultural encounter is a "stranger"—someone who feels insecure and unsure how to behave.
 While both strangers and in-group members experience some degree of anxiety and uncertainty in new interpersonal situations, intercultural encounters heighten these feelings.
 Strangers become hyper-aware of cultural differences and may overestimate the influence of culture on behavior while overlooking individual variations.

 AUM was initially designed as a practical, highly applicable theory.
 Its structure involves numerous converging axioms that aim to explain effective communication.
 The specific number of these axioms has evolved over time as cross-cultural communication research has progressed.

 Scope

-Communication theories commonly focus on 4 levels: individual, interpersonal, intergroup, and cultural.
+Communication theories commonly focus on four levels: individual, interpersonal, intergroup, and cultural.